jonghough/jlearn/genetic/README.md

 ## Symbolic Regression

-*Symbolic Regression* is the art of guessing a combination of functions which, when run in a specific order will give a desired outcome. e.g.
+*Symbolic Regression* is s tool used to searcha limit space of mathematical expressions to find a model approximating the solution to some problem.

+e.g.

 I have some  input values: